getcft/aws-serverless-code-pipeline-cf-template/README.md

 ## Prerequisites:

 * AWS account and environment configured with AWS Credentials
-* Serverless Framework installed (see serverless.com)
+* Serverless Framework installed for your project (see serverless.com)
 * Github account
-* Github OAuth token for access via AWS Codepipeline
+* Github OAuth token for access to be used by AWS Codepipeline (https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

 ## See how it works: